 JTU pay claim

-However, at this point we are limiting our claim to an increase in all salaries by the shortfall in the value of our pay since 2005, 3.7%.
-This should be across the board to reflect the efforts at all levels that staff have put in first and foremost to meet the challenges of delivering Imperial’s academic mission under COVID19.
+However, at this point we are limiting our claim to an increase in all salaries by the 2.1% shortfall in the value of our pay since 2005.
+This should be applied across the board to reflect the efforts at all levels in continuing to meet the challenges of delivering Imperial’s academic mission under COVID19.
 In the interests of reaching a timely agreement, if this limited claim can be met, we will put it immediately to our members with a recommendation to accept.